rocky-linux/documentation/docs/books/admin_guide/14-special-authority.md

 !!! warning

-    Because SUID can temporarily change the average user to root, you need to be especially careful with files with this permission when maintaining the server.
+    Because SUID can temporarily change the Ordinary users  to root, you need to be especially careful with files with this permission when maintaining the server.
 You can find files with SUID permissions by using the following command:

     ```bash
     Shell > find / -perm -4000 -a -type f -exec ls -l  {} \;